MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 - Development standards, including UI, UX, API, reporting, error trapping and exception monitoring are well established; there is support for implementing these in small scale developments.
 - Staff are trained in the standard approaches and required to undertake training in these as well as the technology and process development methodologies.
 Business Process training is part of the training program for M365, with centralized documentation / resources.
 - New processes and introduction of new line of business systems are considered against the strategy and standards in place to ensure they are compatible
-- BP solution development is led by &#39;whole system thinking&#39;
+- BP solution development is led by 'whole system thinking'
 - All critical processes are designed for and assessed against compliance and quality needs.
 Formal documentation, methodologies, audit and review are applied to key systems.
 - Process control such as SPC (Statistical Process Control) may be enabled
 - Process outputs and metrics data are collected and used for business intelligence reporting